lukewp/wu-train/README.md

 - **Extensible:** Easily add new performers/aliases or update ignore logic by editing the relevant JSON/config files.

 **Dataset Handling:**
-- The dataset is included directly in this repository as `wu-tang-clan-lyrics-dataset/` to ensure long-term stability and reproducibility, even if the upstream source changes or disappears.
+- The Wu Tang Clan Lyrics Dataset is meant to be included directly in the root of this repository as `./wu-tang-clan-lyrics-dataset/`.
 - Updates to the dataset are performed manually and only as needed.
 If the upstream dataset is updated, changes can be pulled and the code refactored as necessary.

 **Development Approach:**